kxseven/VanillaRatingBuster/README.md

 **How does it calculate a rating?**
 It uses the BonusScanner AddOn to get bonuses, including enchants for an item and then uses the stat weights for your class to calculate an overall rating

+**What about stats with weight changes at a certain (eg. Hit) cap?**
+These can be specified as `{threshold-value, before-weight, after-weight}`. (eg. `["TOHIT"] = { 8, 100, 1.811 }`)

 **Why doesn't it always show a rating?**
 If the rating is `0` then it's not shown (eg. HEP value on tanking gear)

 **Why does it need a modified version of BonusScanner?**
 The default BonusScanner ignores normal Armor on items and scans only for 'bonus' Armor.
 For tank ratings we need the base Armor value instead.
+The original author of BonusScanner is/was Crowley and is available [here](https://wow.curseforge.com/projects/project-1352)

 **My class isn't supported!
 Why not?**
 I don't know other classes well enough or have weights for them.
 If you do feel free to provide them in an Issue ticket.